ibm-security-verify/verify-mobile-android/README.md

             }
         }

-Then for each SDK, add the foloowing line into your module-level build.gradle file:
+Then for each SDK, add the following line into your module-level build.gradle file:

     implementation 'com.github.ibm-security-verify:verify-sdk-android:core:v3.0.0'